hpcleuven/VscDocumentation/source/antwerp/uantwerp_software.rst

 The preferred method of installing additional Python packages on the UAntwerp cluster is using ``pip``, ``easy_install`` or ``python setup``, depending on what the package supports.
-This does require that all non-Python and in some cases Python dependencies are already installed.
+This does require that all non-Python and in some cases Python dependencies are already installed (and loaded).
 However, it makes maximum use of what is already installed on the systems, with a minimal number of additional files.

 .. seealso::